 The reporter for the Herald, clearly moved by the occasion, noted approvingly that the embarkation was carried out smoothly, that the battalion acquitted itself admirably, and that not a single man was disorderly or under the influence of drink.

 Early in December the Serapis reached Bombay — now Mumbai — from where the battalion went overland to Agra in the north west of the country.
 A year later, still in Agra, Gribble re-enlisted in order to extend his service from its original twelve years to twenty-one, receiving a gratuity of sixty rupees, which would have been worth about five pounds, or roughly three months’ pay.
-He travelled with the battalion to a number of stations in Punjab Province before transferring to the 2nd Battalion in 1888, and travelling back to Britain early in the same year on HMS Malabar.
+He travelled with the battalion to a number of stations in Punjab Province before transferring to the 2nd Battalion in 1888 and travelling back to Britain early in the same year on HMS Malabar.

 Following his discharge Gribble joined the Corps of Commissionaires, giving his address as the Commissionaires’ Barracks at 419 Strand.
-The Corps had been formed to give veterans of the armed forces meaningful employment, and its members would act as guides and couriers, night watchmen, attendants in hospitals and theatres, and so on.
+The Corps had been formed to give veterans of the armed forces meaningful employment, and its members would act as guides and couriers, night watchmen, attendants in hospitals and theatres and so on.
 In essence they made themselves available to anyone who needed an extra pair of hands.
-They were uniformed and disciplined, and were required to have a clean military record.
+They were uniformed and disciplined and were required to have a clean military record.

-Gribble’s official job title was “porter”— a doorkeeper — and he was employed in this capacity for well over twenty years.
-In 1889, when he was in his mid-thirties, he married a woman from Northamptonshire by the name of Ellen Causebrook, and moved to Battersea.
-From this point on he gave his name not as “Henry” but as “Henri”, a re-styling that probably had less to do with distant French ancestors than a desire for a rather more sophisticated image.
+Gribble’s official job title was ‘porter’ — a doorkeeper — and he was employed in this capacity for well over twenty years.
+In 1889, when he was in his mid-thirties, he married a woman from Northamptonshire by the name of Ellen Causebrook and moved to Battersea.
+From this point on he gave his name not as ‘Henry’ but as ‘Henri’, a re-styling that probably had less to do with distant French ancestors than a desire for a rather more sophisticated image.

 Things took a turn for the worse when after only ten years or so of marriage his wife died.
 For a while he lived in a three-room apartment in Hampstead with his niece, Lotty Alice Causebrook, but at some point he removed to Towcester, the Northamptonshire town that was the home of the Causebrook family.
 But he was finding life difficult, and in the spring of 1913 he was admitted to the Royal Hospital.
 The years passed.
 In 1921, as we know, he was painted by Jacomb-Hood.
-And then on the 21st of February 1924, at the age of sixty-eight, he died.
+And then on 21 February 1924, at the age of sixty-eight, he died.

 The Chelsea Pensioners were as revered then as they are now as examples of selfless devotion to the nation.
 A remarkable example of their iconic status is Hubert von Herkomer’s 1875 painting The Last Muster.
-The image, which had first appeared in 1871 in a less developed form as an illustration in the Graphic, offers a fine view of a Sunday morning service.
+The image, which had first appeared in 1871 in a less developed form as an illustration in The Graphic, offers a fine view of a Sunday morning service.
 But its emotional power derives from the detail of the old soldier sitting in the second pew, at the end that directly faces the viewer.
 For him the gathering in the chapel is indeed the last muster, and the concerned look on the face of his neighbour, who is anxiously checking his pulse, makes it clear that he has just died.

-Herkomer’s beautiful painting, which he exhibited at the Royal Academy, was long remembered, and certainly long enough to be compared with Jacomb-Hood’s attempts at the theme.
+Herkomer’s beautiful painting, which he exhibited at the Royal Academy, was long remembered, certainly long enough to be compared with Jacomb-Hood’s attempts at the theme.
 Indeed, when Jacomb-Hood exhibited a Chelsea Pensioners at Home at the Royal Academy in 1905, he was castigated by the art critic of The Truth for placing himself in unnecessary competition with his illustrious predecessor.
 But it was a theme dear to his heart, and at the same exhibition he hung a picture of pensioners playing a game of pool.
 Many years later, in 1922, he added a Room in the Governor’s House to his series of Royal Hospital paintings, which of course included the 1921 portrait of Henry Gribble.

 We need not look far for a reason for Jacomb-Hood’s interest in the Hospital and its residents.
 For many years he lived only a stone’s throw away in Tite Street.
 There in his Chelsea studio he established a reputation as an accomplished artist, and it is perfectly possible that his portraits of the pensioners were commissioned.
 Even if that was not the case, we can easily imagine that he sought permission to paint the dignified old soldiers who would have been a familiar and much loved sight in the streets of Chelsea.

 Never mind.
-Jacomb-Hood has left us a sympathetic portrait, and a reminder that images of “other ranks” are able to stand, as it were shoulder to shoulder, with those of the top brass.
+Jacomb-Hood has left us a sympathetic portrait, and a reminder that images of ‘other ranks’ are able to stand, as it were shoulder to shoulder, with those of the top brass.
 Gribble may not have been a member of the military elite, but he made his mark.
 Not bad for a poor boy from the back streets of St Giles!